SteveTheMusician/EMailTemplate/README.md

 express@4.18.2

 ## other
-the main front-end functions are in the src/content/DemoContent.js e-mail html template is in backend/mail
+- the main front-end functions are in the src/content/DemoContent.js
+- e-mail html template is in backend/mail
+- react frontend (from my own boilerplate)